scala-steward/connect-rpc-scala/README.md

 ![](docs/connect-rpc-scala-logo.png)

-# REST API for GRPC services with Connect protocol / GRPC Transcoding for Scala
+# REST API for GRPC services / GRPC Transcoding for Scala

 ![Maven Central](https://img.shields.io/maven-central/v/io.github.igor-vovk/connect-rpc-scala-core_3?style=flat-square&color=green)

-This library makes it easy to expose your GRPC services to the clients using Connect protocol (with JSON messages), without Envoy or any other proxy.
+The library allows exposing GRPC services as REST-APIs using Connect protocol (with JSON messages) + GRPC Transcoding, without Envoy or any other proxy.

 In essence, a service implementing the following protobuf definition: